Cumulocity-IoT/cumulocity-device-at-risk-widget/README.md

  ## Features
  - Display Assets/Devices: Displays Assets/Devices for give group in
-   Tile mode.
+   grid mode.
- - When you click on the Id it will navigate to that particular dashboard
+ - When you click on the Id it will navigate to that particular dashboard.

- - It also supports child devices/assets.
   - Pagination: Configurable Paginations and option to set default page size.

 ## Installation